Norberto Madurga

-Norberto Rubén Madurga (born 29 December 1944, in Buenos Aires), nicknamed Muñeco, is an Argentine former footballer that played as midfielder.
-Madurga spent most of his career at Boca Juniors where he won 3 championships.
-He is also considered one of the club's most notable players during the 1960s.
+Norberto Rubén Madurga (born 29 December 1944), nicknamed Muñeco, is an Argentine former footballer who played as midfielder.
+He spent most of his career at Boca Juniors where he won three championships.
+He is considered one of the club's most notable players during the 1960s.

 Biography

 Madurga's first club was Racing, where he had been brought by coach Ernesto Duchini.
 Former Boca Juniors player Bernardo Gandulla (who was working in the search of young talented footballers in Atlanta) convinced Madurga to play for the Bohemio.
 In Atlanta, Madurga played in the youth divisions with no matches in the Primera División.